VoltCruelerz/OwlMarble-Magic/classes/fighter/Fighter.md

 ## Indomitable - 9 [Updated]

 Beginning at 9th level, you can reroll a saving throw that you fail.
-Until you complete a long rest, if you use this ability again and you succeed on the saving throw, you take a level of Exhaustion.
+If you succeed, until you complete a long rest, if you use this ability again and you succeed on that saving throw, you take a level of Exhaustion.

 Starting at 13th level, you can succeed on two saving throws using this feature between long rests without exhaustion.